gliderlabs/docker-alpine/README.md

 ## Support

 We make reasonable efforts to support our work and are always happy to chat.
-Feel free to join us in [#gliderlabs on Freenode][irc] or [submit an issue][issues] to this GitHub repository.
+Feel free to join us in [our Slack community][slack] or [submit an issue][issues] to this GitHub repository.

 ## Inspiration